"Engineered Garments × TIMEX / bespoke 別注 SST Camper."

 Light-activated luminous material at the hour markers, and on all three hands.
 The light is catching some of the curve of the crystal, at 7, 8, 9 and 9 o'clock.
 The crystal is nice.
 Mineral glass, slightly domed in the center, and nicely curved at the periphery.

 The watch comes supplied with a black nylon strap signed Engineered Garments on its undersurface.
 Below is the watch as it comes in its nice presentation box.

 Steel buckle signed TIMEX.

 Another picture of the dial, a complete mirror image of the Camper dial.
 Seriously fun and goofy.
 1-12 hours at the periphery, and 13-24 hours centrally.
 Minute/second hash marks, and green triangles every 5.
 The dial background is black.
 Not exactly matte, but not that shiny either.
 Case diameter is 36 mm.
 The 12 triangles are a robin's egg blue, really lovely.

-Here are the extensive caseback markings on that 1982 Timex I had.
+Here are the extensive caseback markings on my 1982 Timex.
 The DISPOSE RAD WASTE is there because the dial used luminous material activiated by tritium (the "H3" sign on the dial opposite the radhaz symbol,) a radioactive isotope of hydrogen and was required to be disposed of properly.
 But the half life of tritium is 12 years, so by now it is much less radioactive than when it was manufactured.